Aprexis/aprexis-docker/README.md

 ```
 #### 2. Create Github access token

 Create a classic access token to allow you to pull the aprexis-engine gem from Github.
-To do this:

-1. Log into your account on github.com
+In your github.com account:
-2. Click on your picture (or whatever icon it has to display your account) and select Settings from the pulldown
-3. Click on Developer Settings (at the bottom of the settings pages)
-4. Expand the entry Personal access tokens
+1. Settings > Developer settings > Personal access tokens > Tokens (classic)
-5. Select Tokens (classic)
-6. Click Generate new token
+2. Generate new token (classic)
-7. My personal token doesn't expire, but that's because we're currently using it for deploying to the production, staging, and demo machines.
-It is a pain to deal with expired tokens, so I won't force you to set an expiration, but you can
-8. I haven't tried to figure out what the minimum set of permissions needed is.
-I know that this set works: admin:enterprise, admin:gpg_key, admin:org, admin:org_hook, admin:public_key, admin:repo_hook, admin:ssh_signing_key, audit_log, codespace, delete:packages, delete_repo, gist, repo, user, workflow, write:discussion, write:package
+3. Select `No expiration` and  `repo` scope

 #### 3. Update .env